-12.1.1.
-INTRODUCTION: BUILDING ORGANIZATIONAL COMPETENCE
+XII.1.1.
+Introduction: Building organizational competence

-Most businesses understand the importance of building core competencies in area essential to their strategies.
+Most businesses understand the importance of building core competencies in areas essential to their strategies.
 For some companies new product development is an essential core competence; for others, it's marketing or engineering.
 Many require competence in several fields.
-These competences are the mechanisms that make the execution of high-level strategy possible, and they underpin current and future success.
+These competencies are the mechanisms that make the execution of high-level strategy possible, and they underpin current and future success.

 Negotiating is one of the fields in which organizations need substantial competence, yet few think of it as such.
-As we've pointed out throughout this book, negotiating skills are required for effective interactions between managers and subordinates, between different departments, between companies and their suppliers, customers, and unions, and in many other situations.
+As we've pointed out, negotiating skills are required for effective interactions between managers and subordinates, between different departments, between companies and their suppliers, customers, and unions, and in many other situations.
 Competence in these many forums contributes to the overall success of the organization.
 Thus, organizations - including yours - need to think about how they can improve the negotiating skills of their people.
 This chapter explains how you can do it.

-12.1.2.
-CONTINUOUS IMPROVEMENT
+XII.1.2.
+Continuous improvement